Kalambaka railway station: Name

 In modern Greek, MP is transliterated as B, not as MB and not as MP.
 That shows on the station sign and also on beer labels (MPYRA).

 Facilities

 The station has waiting rooms on platform 1.
 There is a footbridge from platform 1 to platform 2, via stairs or lift.
 Luggage storage is no longer available; however, the station is staffed with ticket-purchasing facilities.

 Services

-The station is served by fourteen local trains between Larissa and Volos.
+In August 2009, TrainOSE S.A. proceeded to a drastic cutback of passenger services on Thessaly lines.
+As of Spring 2020, There are ten (five in each direction) Regional express services on Palaiofarsalos-Kalambaka Line.
+In addition, there is one Regional express train to Athens from Kalambaka and back (884/885).

-Today, the station is served by direct lines to the rest of Greece via Palaiofarsalos, served both by intercity trains to Athens, Larissa and Thessaloniki.
+Until 2023 the station was served by direct lines to the rest of Greece via Palaiofarsalos, served by intercity trains to Athens, Larissa and Thessaloniki.
 Previously Thessaly Railways operated a narrow gauge service to Volos.
+However no trains currently (2026) call at this station due to track renewal work.

-In August 2009, TrainOSE S.A. proceeded with a drastic cutback of passenger services on Thessaly lines.
-As of spring 2020, there are ten (five in each direction) regional services on Palaiofarsalos-Kalambaka Line.
-In addition, there is one regional train to Athens from Kalambaka and back (884/885).
+Note: It also announced in September 2023 the resumption of the rail replacement bus connecting Palaiofarsalos to Kalambaka, due to damage coursed by a mega-storm in September.